Kitura/HeliumLogger/README.md

   ```
   Will show messages of `verbose`, `info`, `warning`, and `error` type.

+  While,
   ```swift
   HeliumLogger.use(.warning)
   ```
-  Will only show messages of `warning` and `error` type.
+  will only show messages of `warning` and `error` type.

-4. Logging messages:
+4. **Adjust logging levels at runtime:**

+  Calling `HeliumLogger.use(LoggerMessageType)` will overwrite your current HeliumLogger instance.
+This allows you to, for example, if in a route you detect an error with your application, dynamically increase the log level.

+  Any customization you did to your previous HeliumLogger instance will be overwritten (see list item 6).

+5. **Logging messages:**
   ```swift
   Log.verbose("This is a verbose log message.")